johan-gras/johan-gras.github.io/projects/indoortracking.md

 </div>

-## Multi-criteria tracking
+## Multi-criteria tracking system
 The final goal of this project was the implementation of **a multi-criteria tracking system**.
 What this fancy name even mean ~~you may ask~~ ?
 This *an end to end method*, that is where the **system** is comming from.
 The user of the method *can choose witch object to follow* during the complete sequence of images, that is for the **tracking**.
-And the computation that track this object is based on not one but *an ensemble of image processing techniques*, there you go with your **multi-criteria** !
+And the computation that track this object is based on not one but *an ensemble of [to see] image processing techniques*, there you go with your **multi-criteria** !

+### And what your tracking stuff is doing ?
+One can take a full sequence of images (based on a video).
+Our system is first going to compute the movement detection on each frames (using the second techique, with the median as reference).
+Then, we obtain a noisy binary image, therefore we use a combinaison of opening and closing to de-noisify the movement image.
+The system use our segmentation algorithm and characterized each labeled regions.
+For each images and each moving regions, the characteristics are saved in a .json file to abstract some constraints of computation time.

 (one can obtain binary image from a grey scale image, by applying a )